iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

     // train the unsupervised clusterer with 16 classes var clusterer = ee.Clusterer.wekaKMeans({nClusters: 16}).train(training);

+The clustering algorithm then takes the input data and decides how best to group the input pixels.

 Remember that *k*-means requires that we specify the number of classes, *k* - the algorithm won't decide for us how many classes to use.
 In the above example, we're using 16 classes, specified using the argument ``nClusters``.